The Gradebook is a tool for instructors to calculate and store grade information and distribute it to learners.

 Exporting Gradebook data

 You can export your classrooms' gradebook to view the overview of your classroom along with the scores obtained by learners in different assessments, which are listed section wise.
-You can also see the classroom meta fields and learners active / inactive status in the gradebook export.
+You can also see the classroom meta fields, learners active / inactive status and user unique identifier field in the gradebook export.
 You can then use these data points for further data analysis, if required.
 Let's see how to export a classroom's gradebook.

 1. Hover over the classroom/module card whose gradebook data you wish to export and then click Gradebook.